jeremy-share/bazel-learning/README.md

 * While the `pytest-{{tool}}` seem to be a good idea, they do not work well as some can not source the QA config.
   * This is because the Bazel working directory is different to the project directory

-## Projects:
+## Services:
-* Project 1 - Simple Python project
+* Service 1 - Simple Python project
-* Project 2 - Custom command (Pylint)
-* Project 3 - Using Globs (automation)
-* Project 4 - Renaming main entrypoint
-* Project 5 - Unittests
+* Service 2 - Copy of service 1 with glob of sources and Unittests
-* Project 6 - Pytest
+* Service 3 - Copy of service 2 with Pytest (instead of Unittests)
-* Project 7 - Pytest and QA tools
+* Service 4 - Copy of service 3 with autopep8, black, flake8, isort, mypy, pylint

 ## Links / References:
 * https://bazel.build/